ellakoa/postcard-poem/content/posts/rose-castles.md

   white, red flowers blooming on the pebbles.
 poem: |-
   Fronted by pebbles and a white sea wall
+  Deal Town, not too big and not too small
   Named alleys lead to charming streets where tall houses lean and tightly meet
   The area is steeped in villainous mystery